-In this slideshow, we summarize the new recommendations.
+EULAR has updated its guidelines for treating rheumatoid arthritis.
+In this slideshow, we highlight the recommendations.

 Josef S Smolen, Robert Landewe, Johannes Bijlsma, et al. “EULAR recommendations for the management of rheumatoid arthritis with synthetic and biological disease-modifying antirheumatic drugs: 2016 update,” Annals of the Rheumatic Diseases.
 2017;0:1–18. doi:10.1136/annrheumdis-2016-210715